-Google developed a set of compatibility standards for hardware makers, which it launched in 2007.
-It also provided a compatibility testing suite (also on a free and open-source basis) that hardware makers could use to ensure that their devices are compatible.
-Google only permits Google Play (Google's mobile applications store) and certain Google apps to be preloaded onto devices that pass the compatibility standards, which creates an additional incentive for OEMs to offer compatible devices.
-Google also developed a set of compatibility tests for the application developers.
+Over time Google has developed standards, rules, and enforcement mechanisms to deal with fragmentation and other externalities.
+It has developed a set of compatibility standards for hardware makers, which it launched in 2007.
+It has also provided various tests (also on a free and open-source basis) that hardware makers can use to ensure that their devices are compatible.
+Google only permits Google Play (Google's mobile applications store) and certain Google apps to be preloaded onto devices that pass these compatibility standards, which creates an additional incentive for OEMs to offer compatible devices.
+Google also has developed set of compatibility tests for the application developers.

 In addition, Google has used innovation to reduce operating system fragmentation.
 It delivers important updates to users through Google Play Services, which offers a set of common APIs regardless of the version of Android a device is running.

-Google ensures consistent "out of the box" functionality that consumers expect by licensing its Google Mobile Applications suite (GMS), which includes Google Maps, YouTube, and a few other apps.
-As part of the license Google requires that the certain applications appear in particular screens and places on the mobile device.
+Google ensures consistent "out of the box" functionality that consumers expect by licensing its Google Mobile Applications suite ("GMS"), which includes Google Maps, YouTube, and a few other apps.
+As part of this license Google requires that the applications appear in particular screens and places on the mobile device.
 Google has argued that providing the GMS suite helps Android device makers compete with Apple and Windows phones, which also come preinstalled with software that consumers expect.

-Google also imposes various quality controls, such as prohibiting malware and piracy, on developers who want to place their applications in the Play Store.
-It can remove the applications that violate the terms of Google Play's Developer Program Policy.
-That policy prohibits applications from a variety of activities including making modifications to the user's device, reordering default presentations of apps or settings, and engaging in various kinds of malicious and deceptive behavior.
+Google also operates a store for downloading Android applications.
+It imposes various quality controls on developers who want to place their applications in the store.
+It can remove those applications that violate the terms of Google Play's Developer Program Policy.
+That policy prohibits applications from a variety of activities including making modifications to the user's device, reordering default presentations of apps or settings, or engaging in various kinds of malicious and deceptive behavior.